-If you wish to keep bees, you must also be prepared – at some point – to be stung.
+If you wish to keep bees, you must also be prepared to be stung.
 A fact of life.

 It is advisable that you should learn how to remove a bee sting quickly.
 This will help to reduce the effect of the sting.
 Local members of your bee keeping association will be able to give you a helping hand with this.

-For most people – reaction to a bee sting – will be minor.
+For most people reaction to a bee sting will be minor.
 Typically you might experience some pain lasting for a few minutes and some swelling that might persist for a day or so.
-The amount of swelling would depend on the part of the body that was affected by the sting.
-It is worth to note that some people – about 1 in every 200 will react severely and may need medical help.
+The amount of swelling depends on the part of the body that was affected by the sting.
+It is worth to note that some people, about 1 in every 200, will react severely and may need medical help.
 Sometimes even URGENTLY.
 If you do not know how to react to a sting, take special care the first time you are stung – perhaps even seeking medical assistance if swelling or reaction occurs.
 Always wear a veil to avoid stings to the face – in particular protecting your eyes!